-Right now, Americans like you have over $1.2 trillion in student loan debt.
-Even worse, 1 in 3 loans are in some stage of default.
+Right now, Americans have over $1.2 trillion in student loan debt.
+Even worse, one in three loans are in some stage of default.

 But I didn’t need to see those stats to know that the student loan crisis is real.
-When I polled Money Under 30 readers earlier this year, repaying student loans topped your list of financial priorities.
+The last time I polled Money Under 30 readers, repaying student loans topped the list of financial priorities.
 And I get emails every week from readers trying to manage payments on student loan burdens that top $50,000 or even $100,000.

 Are student loans still an investment?